0x0539/tap.io/README.md

     state.players[i].y -= 10;
 ```

 Note, it is crucial that the results of this function are deterministic!
-That means there should not be randomness
-used to determine the progression of the state.
-If you want random events or anything like that, you should use
-events.
+I may have mentioned that once or twice already...
+For our purposes, deterministic means that, when given input state A, the function should **always** return B. Never C.
+Whether it is running on node.js or Chrome or (should it ever get WebGL) IE, it should always return B. You get the picture.

+That means no Math.random().
+To have randomness, you should use server-generated events backed by Math.random() until
+I can provide a suitable replacement for the Math.random() function.

 ### handle(state, event)